Leo3499/used-car-price-prediction/README.md

 A machine learning project to predict the price of used cars based on structured datasets.
 Multiple models were trained and compared, with a final blended model selected for submission.

+This is a machine learning project that I had to do in the context of a "Business Analytics and Data Science" course.
+The goal of this project was to train 3 different models on a train.csv dataset, tune one of them and submit the final model on a private Kaggle competition (class competition) to see who's model would perform the best on unseen data.

+The fine-tuned Random Forest Regressor was retained for the Kaggle submission.

 ---

 ## 📂 Project Structure